 And the minerals?
 They claim the top five minerals found in these waters are Sulfate, Calcium, Bicarbonate, Magnesium, and Sodium.
 So in the hopes of absorbing their restorative properties I sweat it out for as long as I could!

-All things considered, I would say Banff Upper Hot Springs is very much worth a visit, and recommend about 30 minutes to an hour to spend here.
+All things considered, there’s a good reason that Banff has one of the most famous hot springs in Canada.
+I recommend about 30 minutes to an hour to spend here.
 If you can’t make it first thing in the morning, take the bus because parking nearby is limited.
 My only regret is not renting one of their vintage “heritage” swimsuits for the full retro Canada Parks experience.
 Next time!

 Know Before You Go

 My last visit was July 2022.
 Always check their website for latest info.